cjbuquis/Caraga-Tourist-Spots-Interactive-Map-Portal-CTSIMP-/panel-comments.md

   - **Location:** Objectives (Chapter 1) and Methodology (Chapter 3)
   - **Details:** Clear research direction is set.

+- **Number of Tourist Spots Intended**
+  - **Location:** Chapter 1 (Scope and Limitations)
+  - **Details:** The project aims to include a maximum of 10 carefully selected tourist spots.
+These spots will be chosen based on criteria such as cultural significance, historical value, and natural appeal.

+  - **Scope for Tourist Spots & Basis for Selection**
+  - **Location:** Chapter 1 or a dedicated subsection
+  - **Details:** The selection of tourist spots is guided by a comprehensive set of criteria, including cultural significance, historical value, natural appeal, and accessibility.
+For instance, Banza Church Ruins highlight cultural and historical importance, while Alicia's Ridge exemplifies natural appeal.
+  - **Action:** A brief explanatory paragraph has been added.
 ---

 ## ⚠️ Partially or Not Fulfilled Comments – Next Steps

 <del>
 1. **Implementing 360 & 3GS**
    - **Where to Add:**